 31. Gopal, B. And Marothia, D.K.
 2017.
 Wetlands in Chhattisgarh: Status and policy perspectives.
 State Planing Commission, Raipur.
 12 pages.

 Gopal, B. (Ed) 2013.
 Environmental Flows: An Introduction for Water Resources Managers.
 National Institute of Ecology, New Delhi.
 248 pages.
-(Download from the Library)
+(Download here)